digilou/100-days-of-code-R2/week-8/log.md

 - So, why was a new user even created without throwing an error??
 - Cleared data, but id#s continued on up from 190 instead of resetting to 1.
+- I really wanted to experiment with pagination and want to focus more on backend, so I added Bootstrap to push the progress of my app further along faster.
+It was a tough call because I wanted to style from scratch, but my pride from this app is more in that I'm building the whole thing myself.
+I have other work that will show off my design (CSS, UX, a11y) skill set.
 - Tomorrow I'll test to see that I can't edit someone else's profile from mine.
+- Also, rememember_me function doesn't seem to function right.

 ### Project I worked on